 Public cloud vs private cloud vs hybrid cloud has been a hot topic amongst many cloud enthusiasts.
 Here is an article for you to understand the differences between public vs private vs hybrid cloud.

 Organisations of all sizes have come to rely on the cloud to manage their data infrastructure securely at lower costs.
 The basic structure of cloud computing is based on the public cloud and private cloud.

-Organisations use cloud services to manage, store or deliver their data.
-Deciding which service to use needs to be preceded by a proper strategy and planning about choosing between public and private cloud setups.
+Organisations use cloud services to manage, store, or deliver their data.
+Deciding which service to use needs to be preceded by a proper strategy and planning about choosing amongst the public, private, and hybrid cloud setups.

 Public Cloud Model